Devotional Series # 3: The Kindness of Jesus

 I wanted the cycle of meanness to end with me.

 I am learning that our attitudes are contagious.
-Our grumpiness is contagious.
-Our meanness is contagious.
+Grumpiness and meanness is contagious.
 Our happiness is contagious.
 And our kindness is contagious.

 Go HERE to read the full article.
 A worthy read!